fazland/FazlandElasticaBundle/Resources/doc/serializer.md

-Using a Serializer in FOSElasticaBundle
+Using a Serializer in FazlandElasticaBundle
 =======================================

-FOSElasticaBundle supports using a Serializer component to serialize your objects to JSON which will be sent directly to the Elasticsearch server.
+FazlandElasticaBundle supports using a Serializer component to serialize your objects to JSON which will be sent directly to the Elasticsearch server.
 Combined with automatic mapping it means types do not have to be mapped.